pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2023.md

 * Dates: Oct 18 - 27, 2023
 * Tour starts/ends in: Nairobi, Kenya
 * Price: $ 10650 per person (based on twin sharing / double sharing accommodation)
-* Deposit: $ 2500 per person (paid upon booking in order to hold your seat)
+* Deposit payment: $ 2500 per person (paid upon booking in order to hold your seat), 120 days prior to departure the remaining balance of $ 8150 will have to be paid
 * Single supplement: $ 3500 per person
 * Group size: min 5, max 8
 * Experience level: Anyone is welcome, from beginners to professionals